What is Traditional Crafts|The difference between traditional crafts and their history and appeal

 Traditional crafts are important symbols that reflect the culture and history of Japan to date.
 These items not only represent the uniqueness of each region, but also represent Japan internationally.

-The techniques and designs of traditional crafts are highly appreciated by inbound visitors to Japan and overseas art lovers, contributing to cultural exchange and the promotion of Japanese culture.
-Furthermore, at domestic and international exhibitions and expositions, Japanese crafts are introduced to the world, which helps to spread Japanese culture.
+Traditional craft techniques and designs are,It is highly appreciated by inbound visitors to Japan and overseas art lovers.In addition, the company contributes to cultural exchanges and the dissemination of Japanese culture.
+Furthermore, Japanese crafts are introduced to the world at domestic and international exhibitions and expositions, thereby spreading Japanese culture.

 Succession and Technological Development